 If you're visiting Milan, Italy in October or November, you'll find plenty to do.
 Milan is famous for fashion and shopping, Leonardo da Vinci's painting of the Last Supper, and the largest Gothic cathedral in the world.

 Fall is a great time for strolling the streets and piazzas of Milan.
 The months between November and March are considered the off-season.
-It's much less crowded than during the busy summer season and certainly less hot.
+The city is far less crowded than during the busy summer season, and while the weather may not always be agreeable, at least it probably won't be uncomfortably hot.

 You can often find street performers entertaining near the cathedral, Galleria shopping mall, or at Sforza Castle, especially on the weekends.
 In addition to these attractions, there are colorful events and festivals held each fall.